For those of us in the wine trade, it’s hard to remember what it felt like to be a beginner. The nerves. The uncertainty. The fear of being judged.

 The first thing to keep in mind is that not everyone starts in the same place.
-Maybe you grew up in a family that enjoyed wine, or your culture has a long history of pairing food with wine.
+For example, maybe you grew up in a family that enjoyed wine, or your culture has a long history of pairing food with wine.
 Or maybe you didn’t drink a drop of alcohol until you turned the legal age.

 Either way, this article is going to save you loads of unnecessary stress.
 As a new wine drinker, this guide will help you navigate wines and recognize your own preferences.

 Where you start with wine really depends on your diet.
 Is dessert your favorite meal?
 Is a day without chocolate a day not worth remembering?
-If you have a sweet tooth, then your first wines probably should have a little sugar in the mix.
+On the other hand, if you have a sweet tooth, your first wines probably should have a little sugar in the mix.
 In wine-speak, we often call these wines “Off-dry.”